ClinicEvents/GenAI-Health-Hackathon/challenges/Challenge 17.md

 - Develop:
     - Jupyter Notebook
     - Bedrock
-    - Bucket shared
+    - Shared bucket

-- Manuals.
+- Guides.
 It is recommended to consult the following demos:
     - DEMO_bedrock_connection
     - DEMO_RAG_with_KnowledgeBase
     - DEMO_RAG_with_Kendra